-Notice that Purchasing.java is already designed to apply project4-6.0/webapps/warehouse/xsl/po-ack.xsl to whatever String of XML is passed into its processPO(·) method.
+Notice that Purchasing.java is already designed to apply project4-7.0/webapps/warehouse/xsl/po-ack.xsl to whatever String of XML is passed into its processPO(·) method.
 Bearing in mind the structure you chose for the Cart servlet's dynamically generated PO element, augment po-ack.xsl so that it transforms a PO element into a PO-ACK element, whose structure is up to you.
 However, as you know from this document's discussion of the Cart servlet, that PO-ACK element had better contain enough information so that the Cart servlet can confirm (or deny) a user's order effectively.
+Of course, po-ack.xsl should respect the actual quantities of items in stock, as defined in project4-7.0/webapps/warehouse/xml/inventory.xml, ultimately reporting which items are in stock and which are backordered.
+It is not necessary to update inventory.xml dynamically based on POs processed; you may assume that the quantities specified therein are eternal.